karlstav/cava/README.md

 If you have a recommended component installed, but do not wish to use it (perhaps if building a binary on one machine to be used on another), then the corresponding feature can be disabled during configuration (see configure --help for details).

+For windows there is a VS solution file in the `cava_win` folder.

 #### Installing